Campground Policies

 Age of Trailers

-The age and condition of trailers being brought to the park for seasonal campsites are important, as older trailers have lead to issues including site abandonment in the past.
+The age and condition of trailers being brought to the park for seasonal campsites are important, as older trailers have led to issues including site abandonment in the past.
 As such, newer trailers are being prioritized (e.g., 10 years old or newer) and all trailers must be approved by park management before they are brought in to the park.

 Firearms

 Absolutely no firearms allowed on the property.
 This includes BB and pellet guns, or anything that may be mistaken for a real firearm.
+There is a zero-tolerance policy and anyone not abiding by this policy will be requested to leave the property immediately.

 Supervising children

 1. Safety is our #1 priority.
-We ask that all parents supervise their children at all times.
+We ask that all parents always supervise their children at all times.
 Remember you are responsible for their safety at all times.
 This includes the swimming and boat launch areas.

 2. No person 18 years or younger will be permitted to stay at the park without their parents being present.

-Everyone 18 years old or younger must be on a registered campsite supervised by adults before 11:00 pm.
+3. Anyone who is 18 years old or younger must be on a registered campsite supervised by adults before 11:00 pm.

 ATV’s and Mini Bikes

-1. No ATV’s or mini bikes are allowed in the park.
+No ATV’s or mini bikes are allowed in the park.

-Quiet Time and Alcohol
+Quiet Time

-The park follows the same rules as provincial parks in Ontario for smoking and/or vaping.
+2. The park follows the same rules as provincial parks in Ontario for smoking and/or vaping.
 Smoking and/or vaping is allowed in the park, but is not allowed at the following locations:

 • Sporting areas and designated swimming areas, including the beach, beach volleyball areas, and boat launch and 20m surrounding it